berlin-mlst/docker-bigsdb/README.md

 This is an attempt to dockerize BIGSdb, in accordance with the [installation manual](https://bigsdb.readthedocs.io/en/latest/) by Keith Jolley.

 The Dockerfile presented is referenced by an image at [docker hub](https://hub.docker.com/r/berlinmlst/bigsdb/).

-Please note that BIGSdb is **not yet fully functional** in the image described by the Dockerfile in this repository!
+**Please note that BIGSdb is not yet fully functional in the image described by the Dockerfile in this repository.** See our [current TODOs](#current-todos) below.

 ## Prerequisites